 - Are they regulated?

 This is the first thing you should check before signing up with any broker because this will cover you if things go south.
 Several brokers are operating but are not regulated.
-Not all of them are frauds, but as we mentioned earlier, trading is risky, and without a regulatory body, you cannot contest a claim against a broker.
-Only those brokers who are regulated and follow the guidelines laid by their regulatory bodies are safe.
-In case of any dispute, you can hold them accountable, which is not possible otherwise.
+Not all of them are frauds, but as we mentioned earlier, trading is risky, and without a regulatory body, you cannot contest a claim against a broker—only those regulated brokers follow the guidelines of their regulatory bodies.

 - What is their minimum deposit requirement?

-Institutional traders invest a large sum when they enter the turf, and a huge deposit requirement will not be an issue with them.
+Institutional traders invest a large sum when they enter the turf; a considerably huge deposit requirement will not be an ifor with them.
 But such is not the case with retail and novice traders.
-If you are required to deposit a huge sum as a deposit, think before you make the jump.
-You can always find a different broker who requires a smaller deposit.
-It is not ideal for placing all eggs in one basket.

 - What is their global position?

-Brokers with an international presence and standing have more experience and exposure.
-Along with giving you better advice on the matter of slippage, they offer other services as well.
-For example, trading more than just one security and better customer care services.
+Brokers with an international presence and standing have more experience and exposure, giving you better advice on slippage; they also offer other services.
+For example are ple, trading more than one security and better customer care services.

 - How long have they been running?

-If you are a new trader, we would advise you to look for an established and experienced broker.
-But, if you already know your strategy and are looking for some guidance only, you can take help from new brokers as well.
-However, you should still look for a broker who has been operating for at least 2 years and has a clear record.
+If you are a new trader could advise you to look for an established and experienced broker.
+But, if you already know your strategy and are looking for guidance only, you can also take help from new br.
+However, you should still look for a broker who has been operating for at least two years and has a clear record.

 - How efficient is their customer support system?